stdcerr/xfce-test/README.md

 # Tests

-To inspect stuff inside the docker to help create more tests you might want to start `sniff` which will help you identify the windows and buttons for LDTP.
+To inspect stuff inside the podman to help create more tests you might want to start `sniff` which will help you identify the windows and buttons for LDTP.

 # Building